pymc-devs/pymc-data-umbrella/about/index.md

 [Data Umbrella](https://www.dataumbrella.org/) is a global community for underrepresented persons in data science.
 It is a fiscally hosted project of Open Collective, a registered 501(c)(3) non-profit based in California, USA.
 Data Umbrella: organizes online speaker series on data science and open source, organizes sprints / hackathons, curates resources on inclusive practices.
 All levels are welcome, beginners and experts.

 [PyMC](https://docs.pymc.io/en/latest/about.html) is a probabilistic programming package for Python that allows users to fit Bayesian models using a variety of numerical methods, most notably Markov chain Monte Carlo (MCMC) and variational inference (VI).
 Its flexibility and extensibility make it applicable to a large suite of problems.
 PyMC is a non-profit project under NumFOCUS.

+## Banner code and credit
+This [banner](https://raw.githubusercontent.com/pymc-devs/pymc-data-umbrella/main/banner.png) is generated from [this code](https://raw.githubusercontent.com/pymc-devs/pymc-data-umbrella/main/banner.py), the code in this link is a trivial customization of the [original code](https://github.com/pymc-devs/pymcon/blob/gh-pages/assets/make_trajectories.py) by [Colin Caroll](https://colindcarroll.com) who designed a [similar banner for pymcon'20](https://pymcon.com/), Colin is amazing at visualization stuff and even has a couple of [talks](https://github.com/ColCarroll/yourplotlib) about it!!

 ```{toctree}
 :hidden: